SixArm/topics/topics/ui-ux-primer-introduction/index.md

 ### For team collaboration

 When I work with companies and teams, then I'm able to use glossaries like this one to help create shared context and clearer communication.
-This can accelerate working together, and can help teams forge better project plans, in my direct experience.
+This can accelerate working together, and can help teams forge better UI/UX, in my direct experience.

 For example, one of my enterprise clients describes this kind of shared context and clear communication in a postivie sense as "singing from the same songbook".
-When a team understands project management terminology, and has a quick easy glossary for definitions and explainations, then it's akin to the teammates having the same songbook.
+When a team understands UI/UX terminology, and has a quick easy glossary for definitions and explainations, then it's akin to the teammates having the same songbook.

 ### For cross-cultural communication